Do you want to become a YouTuber but have no idea what type of channel to create? Let’s fix that.

 There are lots of different sub-types of comedy channels.
 You could upload comedy sketches, funny compilations, standup routines… you name it.
 As long as it’s amusing, anything goes.

-College Humor is the YouTube channel of one of the most popular comedy sites on the web.
+Dropout (previously College Humor) is the YouTube channel of one of the most popular comedy sites on the web.
 They share original, funny videos including comedy sketches, web series, and animations.
 And they have over 14 million subscribers.

 17. Music channel